 Our Picomotor actuators have a step size of less than 30 nm per step, allowing for very small, controlled movements.

-With load capacity of 5 lbs (22 N), our Picomotor actuators have a substantial push force.
-All this while fitting in a compact package.
-Our Tiny Picomotor actuators offers up to 3 lbs (13 N) of push force in an even smaller package size.
+With load capacity of 5 lbs (22 N), our Picomotor actuators have a substantial push force while still fitting in a compact package.

-Picomotor actuators only move when voltage is applied to the piezo causing its length to change and in turn moving the jaws which turn the screw.
+The Picomotor actuator moves when voltage is applied to the piezo, changing its length and in turn moving the jaws which turn the screw.
 When no power is applied, the actuator does not move.
 You can feel confident that your set-up will stay put, even when you power down your system.

-Our Picomotor controller and drivers are modular.
+Our Open-Loop Picomotor controllers and drivers are modular.
 You can daisy-chain up to 31 drivers together with four channels each, so you can have a network of up to 124 standard Picomotor actuators.
-You can interface our controllers through a handpad or computer.
-Alternatively, you can choose to use our TTL/Analog Picomotor Driver.
+You have two interface options with the controller system: handpad or computer, both providing plug-and-play use.
+Alternatively, you may choose to use our TTL/Analog Picomotor driver.

 The following controller/drivers are recommended for use with our picomotor actuators.